 - Account number of the beneficiary customer

-After the successful RTGS transaction the remitting customer and beneficiary both would receive a message in this regard.
+After the successful RTGS transaction, the remitting customer and beneficiary both would receive a message in this regard.

 In this post, I have told you about the differences between NEFT and RTGS.
 Now you can also learn about the actual charges of NEFT and RTGS as several banks charge less than the maximum limit given by the RBI.
 The charge is far less if you use the Net Banking.
 The banks have also slightly different timings for the RTGS mandates.
 You should also learn that UPI apps do not charge for the fund transfer, however, there is a limit of the transaction through them.